ChaseCallahan37/rove/mobile-client/README.md

 # Using Local Web API

-Since you cannot use the localhost binding when trying to connect to your api running locally, we have included a setIpEnv.js script to set an environment variable called `WEB_API_URL`.
-This may be used within the url
+Since you cannot use the localhost binding when trying to connect to your api running locally, we have included a startup dev script to set an environment variable called `WEB_API_URL`.
+This is what will be used to identify the proper url if you are running the API locally.
+Also, I had issues when running on certain Wifis, but when i switch over to my phones tethering, it works great.
+Not sure why.